Transport / Matrix

 Retention

-Media content shared from the Matrix side will be served up to 90 days via our homeserver.
+Media content shared from the Matrix will be served for up to 90 days from our homeserver.

 Known issues